Reionization after JWST: a photon budget crisis?

 For reionization to progress the sources have to win over the sinks.
 Our sources will be star-forming galaxies, which produce a background of ionizing photons at a rate of \be \dot n_{\rm ion} = \int d\MUV \Phi_{\rm UV} \dot N_{\rm ion} \fesc, \ee where all factors inside the integral are assumed to depend on $\MUV$, and we integrate down to a cutoff magnitude $\MUV^{\rm ion.\, cutoff}$ that will be a free parameter.
 Here, $\Phi_{\rm UV}$ is the UVLF, taken at $z\leq 9$ from the pre-JWST fit in \citet{Bouwens21} and at $z>9$ from the JWST calibrations of \citet[][see Appendix \ref{app:otherUVLF} for alternative analyses using only pre-JWST UVLFs, including that of \citealt{FinkelsteinBagley22_UVLF}]{Donnan24_UVLF}, $\dot N_{\rm ion} \equiv L_{\rm UV} \, \xi_{\rm ion}$ is the production rate of ionizing photons per galaxy, given by their UV luminosity $L_{\rm UV}$ times the ionizing efficiency $\xi_{\rm ion}$, of which a fraction $\fesc$ escapes into the IGM.

 It is apparent that the product $\xi_{\rm ion} \times \fesc$ will determine the timing of reionization, and that these two factors are, at face value, fully degenerate.
 Increasing $\xi_{\rm ion}$ per galaxy while decreasing $f_{\rm esc}$ will yield identical effects on the IGM.
 Fortunately, though, direct Balmer-line observations can be used to tease out the amount of ionizations in the galaxy, and thus the amount of non-escaping ionizing photons $\xi_{\rm ion}(1-\fesc)$.
-The pre-JWST literature suggested a canonical value\footnote{We will assume $\fesc=0$ in all inferences of $\xi_{\rm ion}$, which conservatively underestimates the production of ionizing photons.} of $\log_{10} \xi_{\rm ion}=25.2$ Hz erg$^{-1}$ \citep{Robertson:2013bq}.
-Under this assumption, \citetalias{Robertson:2015uda} showed that $\fesc=20\%$ is sufficient if galaxies down to 0.001$L_\star$ ($M_{\rm UV}^{\rm ion.\, cutoff}\approx -13$) contribute to reionization.
+Using the \citealt{Robertson:2013bq} inference\footnote{We will assume $\fesc=0$ in all inferences of $\xi_{\rm ion}$, which conservatively underestimates the production of ionizing photons.} of $\log_{10} \xi_{\rm ion}=25.2$ Hz erg$^{-1}$ (though see~\citealt{Bouwens16xiion,Lam19xiion,barros19_xiion} for higher reported values), \citetalias{Robertson:2015uda} showed that $\fesc=20\%$ is sufficient if galaxies down to 0.001$L_\star$ ($M_{\rm UV}^{\rm ion.\, cutoff}\approx -13$) contribute to reionization.
 We illustrate what reionization would look like for this pre-JWST calibrated model in Fig.~\ref{fig:xHIz}.
 It is over by $z\sim 6$, and produces an optical depth $\tau_{\rm CMB} \approx 0.055$, bringing galaxy observations into agreement with {\it Planck} CMB measurements.